HSodhani1/AED_Final_Project/README.md

 ## How we have solved the problem:
 The solution of the problem faced by hotels to manage rooms and facilities they provide to their users who want to book a room in the hotel and also use the amenities provided is solved in this project.
-This project made on JavaSwing
+This project made on JavaSwing will help both the enterprises and the customers in the hotel for easy booking, managing and effective execution of all the activities that a hotel will have that includes Laundry, Transport, Restaurant, Business Event Room booking, HealthClub.